Last Updated on November 16, 2018

 Procedure of Ankle Arthrodesis

-In general overall shortening generally is less than 1 cm and fusion rate is 80% to 90%.
+In general overall shortening generally is less than 1 cm and the fusion rate is 80% to 90%.